- Harmonium FAQ

-Regarding the ever popular 23bs, our description is a way to differentiate two slightly different instruments.
-These harmoniums are equal in quality, sound and $20 different in price.
-Basically, the Deluxe is slightly larger.
-It is 2 inches longer, with 3 extra notes (it goes to high F and has a 3 1/2 octave range.
+Regarding the ever popular 23b harmoniums, our description is a way to differentiate two slightly different instruments.
+While equal in quality and sound, the Deluxe is 2 inches longer, with 3 extra notes.
+It goes to high F and has a 3 1/2 octave range.
 The smaller Regular goes to high D and has a 3 1/4 octave range.
 The Deluxe is slightly heavier, and has a 6 fold side bellows.
 The Regular has a 3 fold bellows that attaches on the bottom.
 The Deluxe has 4 drone notes (usually C#, D#, G#, A#).
 The Regular has 2 drone notes (usually C# and G#).

 The advantage of the Regular is that it is smaller and lighter and thus more portable.
 It easily fits in the overhead of an airplane (by some standards the Deluxe is too big).
 This is the instrument that Jai Uttal plays.

 Most people don't use the drones, but if you do, and the extra choice appeals to you, then the Deluxe might be your preference.
-Likewise, if you are used to, or prefer, the side pump bellows, then this would be your choice.
+Likewise, if you are used to, or prefer, the side pump bellows, then the Deluxe would again be your choice.